Data Workflow Using R: Sogang University Workshop, 2023 Fall

 - This is a good resource for those now familiar with R4Ds: Wickham, Hadley.
 Advanced R. 2nd ed.
 Chapman and Hall/CRC, 2019.

-- Never save/restore .RData.
-In fact, uncheck “Restore most recently opened project at startup,” “Restore previously open source documents at startup,” “Restore .RData into workspace at startup”, and “Always save history.”
-Finally, set “save workspace to .RData on exit” to “Never.”
+- Avoid workflows that rely on restoring old workspace state.
+Your analysis should run from a fresh session using only the files contained in the project.
+If you use RStudio, uncheck “Restore most recently opened project at startup,” “Restore previously open source documents at startup,” “Restore .RData into workspace at startup,” and “Always save history.”
+Finally, set “Save workspace to .RData on exit” to “Never.”

 - Form each data analysis into a project, use